dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 # The Problem

-There are two sets of problems with LinkedIn.
-The surface is what we see and what annoys us the most.
+There is only one big problem at the heart of LinkedIn, which can be separated into two sets of issues.
+The surface issues are what we see and what annoys us the most.
 The second is more philosophical.
-It is about the metaphors and narratives that are implicitly baked into the product and service.
+The second issues are about the metaphors and narratives that are implicitly baked into the product and service.
 These are the roots of not only a broken product, but a broken approach to work itself.

 As I go through these details, a note to those reading this internally that the metrics might show a different story.
 However, I do not believe high engagement necessarily means positive feelings and opinions about LinkedIn.
 Its leaders should note that metrics that emerge from compulsion do not indicate a strong ecosystem.
 There's a reason why alternative networks are popping up that tackle this challenge differently, and they are growing fast.
 Companies like [BlueCrew](https://bluecrewjobs.com) and [Jobcase](https://jobcase.com), even though they are focused on blue collar jobs, are doing a much better job (pun fully intended) at understanding the needs of its users.